Isn’t it frustrating when your child resorts to attention seeking behavior and nothing you do seems to snap them out of it?

 Stopping a child’s attention seeking behavior takes a lot of patience on your part.
 It is important to stick to your rules so everything is consistent for your child.
 (No guessing games)

 Remember that it is okay to feel frustrated but be sure to vent your frustration in appropriate ways.
 You can do things like keep a journal or talk to a friend.
+Or, post your concerns in our Positive Parenting Village Facebook Group for some amazing, warm support from other parents just like you.
 It is best to be proactive in dealing with frustration so there is no build up and no unexpected outbursts on your child.
 Keep it positive and before you know it your child’s attention seeking behavior will be a thing of the past.

 Wouldn’t that be awesome??